-Victoria Macdonald is Health and Social Care Correspondent at Channel 4 News.
+Victoria Macdonald is Health and Social Care Editor at Channel 4 News.

 Victoria Macdonald is an award-winning journalist, who has been covering health and social care issues for Channel 4 News since 1999.

 She reports on changes in the NHS - the reforms and the politics - whether it is in hospitals or in the community or, indeed in Westminster.